riankuffo/nashville_housing_data_clean-up/README.md

 3. Vacant zoned multi-family is the most accessible entry point At an average sale price of $12,000, vacant zoned multi-family land represents the lowest-costing property category in the dataset.
 4. Urban Services District drives the most transaction volume The Urban Services District recorded the highest number of property sales of all tax districts in the dataset.
-This alludes to it being the most active real estate market in Nashville.
+This suggests it is the most active real estate market in Nashville.
 5. Vacant properties sell at a $22,594 discount Properties sold as vacant transacted at an average discount of $22,594 compared to occupied properties.
 This is a 6.9% reduction relative to the overall average sale price.

 Business Recommendation:
-Three independent patterns emerged: vacant multi-family is the cheapest category citywide.
+Three independent patterns emerged.
+Vacant multi-family parcels are the cheapest category citywide.
 Vacant commercial commands the highest premiums (ten times the benchmark).
 Urban Services District drives the most volume across all categories.
-Buyers seeking value should investigate vacant multi-family parcels as district-level pricing within that category warrants further analysis.
+If you're looking for value, consider vacant multi-family parcels.
+Within that category, district-level pricing warrants further analysis.

 Dashboard: